 d.
-Setbacks: No portion of the swimming pool or tennis court or any related fencing or any pool-related mechanical equipment shall be located within 50 feet of any boundary line of said lot.
+Setbacks: No portion of the swimming pool or tennis court shall be located within 50 feet of any boundary line of said lot.

 e.
 Access and Enclosure: The purpose of this section (e) and sections (f) and (g) below is to prevent a child from gaining unsupervised access to the pool (a) directly from the principal dwelling on the property (or from any other structure outside the pool enclosure on the property), or (b) by getting a foot hold to climb over any pool enclosure fencing (including any stone wall) or any nearby vegetation.

+While I am in complete agreement with above, I would caution the Town from commenting on what is otherwise dictated already by building codes.
+Everything above is thoroughly covered in the 2015 International Swimming Pool and Spa Code.
+I would consult Town counsel to make sure the Town is not assuming any undue liability by interpreting the code when it already technically covers what you are trying to protect.
+That goes for all the following 1-5, as you are not only restating what is otherwise building code, but in some instances, you are stating incorrect details and things that are against code.

 The pool shall be securely and completely enclosed and maintained on all sides with both a fence and self-locking gate(s) with the locks mounted on the pool-side of the gate(s).
 The fence and gate(s) shall be not less than 4 feet in height above ground level.
 The fence must be child-proof, e.g. a wire mesh size of 1” wide x 2” high.
+(This is specifically NOT code) Again, law and code override what you are stating here, it is not necessary and technically incorrect.

 No portion of the principal dwelling (or any other structure on the lot) shall act as any section of the fence.
 If a stone wall is used for any section of the fencing, it must meet the minimum height requirement, and the exterior stone joints must be filled with mortar and flush with the exterior face of the wall.

+I understand the initial thought of a fence being more secure than a portion of the house, but I strongly disagree and the building code would not agree as well.
+A “Pool Enclosure” is defined by the ISPSC and lawyers and experts have thoroughly debated this issue, certainly far more than we have.
+Not only have they determined a house can act as part of the enclosure, they have reinforced these access points with better security than a 48” fence.
+The code is very specific here and absolutely provides better security and means of alert than a traditional fence.
+I would again caution the Town from removing the ability to better secure your pool area with well-established law and code.
+Not only does the new code require doors to be alarmed, but also windows.
+The code also leaves the ability for the building inspector to authorize other/better means of protection than just alarms.
+For example, the house door leading to the pool area can be self-closing, self-latching, a mechanism over 54” and an audible alarm.

+There is no better defense regarding pool safety than supervision, but restricting owners from options better than a standalone 48” fence seems counter-productive to this bylaw and possible put the Town in legal issues.

 Any vegetative screening of the pool or the pool enclosure shall be planted and maintained at least four feet outside the pool enclosure and at a height not to exceed four feet.
+This is in the building code